Charan-ravi/bill-generator/README.md

 I have updated the quantity and logic based around that since,

 previously it had only working for single products irrespective of how many differrent of them were selected

+switch to first branch to view the latest changes